Theme: Challenges before the Saviour’s Birth

-READINGS: Isaiah 7:10-14/ Romans 1:1-7 / Matthew 1:18-24
+Readings: Isaiah 7:10-14/ Romans 1:1-7 / Matthew 1:18-24

 4th Sunday of Advent

-The great news is that God so loved the world that He gave us His only Son for our salvation (John 3:16)!
+The greatest news ever is that God so loved the world that He gave us His only Son for our salvation (Jn.
+3:16)!
 The birth of our Saviour by the Blessed Virgin Mary (gospel reading), which we celebrate at Christmas with great joy, was however not without challenges.
 So beloved, whatever challenges we may experience now or in the future should be borne with great faith in the Lord, with whom nothing is impossible, and with the great hope that smiles will follow our storms.

 Second challenge: Imagine a very good Christian young man and woman preparing for Holy Matrimony.
 They had promised to remain faithful to each other for life and to desist from pre-marital sex.
 Then, two months to the scheduled date of the wedding the lady (in distress) informs the groom-to-be (who had had no relations with her) that she has conceived.
 Probably the first thought that comes to the young man is that his lady had cheated on him; and so the wedding should be called off.
 St. Joseph and Mother Mary had a similar challenge.

 Third challenge: Conflict between the law and fear of God.
-The Law of Moses required that the one who commits adultery should be stoned to death (Deut.
+The Law of Moses required that the one who commits adultery should be stoned to death (Dt.
 22:20-24).
-On the other hand, despite his suspicion of the expectant Mary, Joseph was a just man – a God-fearing man – who loved his spouse dearly.
+On the other hand, despite his suspicion of the expectant Mother Mary, Joseph was a just man – a God-fearing man – who loved his spouse dearly.
 Yet if what he suspected was true then he could not live with a spouse who had not been faithful; and so he decided to divorce her quietly; but then this would raise eyebrows in the village.

 Fifth challenge: Should the message of the dream be trusted?
 Mother Mary had the benefit of receiving her message directly from the angel.
 St. Joseph, however, did not have that privilege; his message came through a dream.
 Should he believe the message or take it as coming from an obsession of a young lady he loved so much?
-Yes, Joseph loved Mother Mary a lot, but what aided him the more to take the right decision was his God-fearing faith: he eventually believed that Mother Mary conceived by the power of the Holy Spirit.
+Yes Joseph loved Mother Mary a lot, but what aided him the more to take the right decision was his God-fearing faith: he eventually believed that Mother Mary conceived by the power of the Holy Spirit.

 Other challenges: there were other challenges (e.g. the arduous journey with the expectant Mother Mary from Nazareth to Bethlehem, and the fact that they found no room there).